gmp26/StopTheClock/Readme.md

 A `grunt test` confirms that we now have one more passing test for the new view.
 It's testing that the newly created `QuestCtrl` controller has the usual awesome things listed by yeoman.

 Using `grunt server`, we should be able to navigate to the new route.
 Yes - localhost:9000/#/quest returns a page saying `This is the quest view`.
-Looks like we can start hacking that view...
+Looks like we can start hacking that view.
+The idea is that we use the space of games created by the main view to illustrate the questions in the quest view.